Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ## FAQ

 Q: Screenshake in 3rd person?
 A: Check the Precision MCM

+Q: Can you add (insert player's favorite mod) into the list?
+A: Maybe, but probably not.
+If it's a cool weapon/armor, I might do it cause I'm a sucker for those, but otherwise, probably not.

 ### Tweaking the Game Settings